On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical fluxes of ideal MHD equations

-\textbf{Remark 3.1 }: As it is not always addressed, we note that the numerical flux and dissipation terms of the induction equation and energy equation should have no (non-zero) magnetic component perpendicular to the interface (of a FV cell), and thus numerical fluxes should not affect the corresponding magnetic field components ${B}^{\text{l,r}}_{\parallel}$, which may only be changed by the HDC solution for satisfying the zero divergence constraint.
+\textbf{Remark 3.1 }: As it is not always addressed, we note that the numerical flux and dissipation terms of the induction equation and energy equation should, {in theory}, have no (non-zero) magnetic component perpendicular to the interface (of a FV cell).
+Thus numerical fluxes should not affect the corresponding magnetic field components ${B}^{\text{l,r}}_{\parallel}$, which may only be changed by the HDC solution for satisfying the zero divergence constraint.
 Otherwise, more divergence errors may be generated in the magnetic field.
 Correspondingly, a part of magnetic energy, i.e., $\frac{1}{2}{B}_{\parallel}^2$, should also not be affected by the numerical flux of MHD equations.
 In fact, in the (exact) flux terms, the contributions of the longitudinal component of the magnetic field may cancel each other.
 Therefore, whenever possible, the numerical dissipation terms below are explicitly without ${B}_{\parallel}$.
 On the other hand, as the HDC process changes ${B}_{\parallel}$, magnetic energy should be changed correspondingly, meaning that when combining with HDC, the energy equation should have a flux term calculated based on the solution of Eq.~(\ref{eq:HDCSolution}).
-However, the relevant discussion is omitted in this work. $\square$
+However, the relevant discussion is beyond the scope of this work. {It is important to note that these issues do not occur when the local ${B}_{\parallel}$ is indeed constant.} {For the present solver, they are relevant to the numerical performance, although not as significant as the issues addressed in the following sections}. $\square$